pixijs/extension-scripts/README.md

 ## GitHub Actions

-If you're going to run `extension-scripts test` on GitHub Actions, please keep in mind that it requires `xvfb` since the tests are run within Electron.
+If you're going to run `xs test` on GitHub Actions, please keep in mind that it requires `xvfb` since the tests are run within Electron.
 You can add the following to your workflow scripts to run it:

 **Before**